Lamu Archipelago tours & holiday packagesThe best preserved port town on the Swahili Coast

 The largest but least-visited island in the archipelago is Pate, home to three absorbingly time-warped small towns – Pate, Faza and Siyu – which make Lamu seem positively modern by comparison.

 Frequently Asked Questions about Lamu

-Escape winter with an island holiday in the Indian Ocean As the winter season approaches in the Northern hemisphere, most people long to escape the cold and enjoy a warm and sunny end-of-year island safari.
-Africa enjoys warm tropical… read more
+As the winter season approaches in the Northern hemisphere, most people long to escape the cold and enjoy a warm and sunny end-of-year island safari.
+Africa enjoys warm tropical climates in most islands off the East coast which are… read more

 Rwanda is a country which has seen an immense transformation since 1994, today it’s considered to be one of the best tourist destinations to see the famed majestic mountain gorillas of Africa.
 And it is becoming more and more popular due to… read more